At-Home Solutions for Seborrheic Keratosis Removal

 25. Turmeric and Sandalwood Paste

-Turmeric and sandalwood paste is a traditional remedy commonly used in Indian, Indonesian, Malaysian, and Thai traditional medicine for its anti-inflammatory and antimicrobial properties.
+A traditional remedy in Indian, Indonesian, Malaysian, and Thai medicine, this paste combines anti-inflammatory and antimicrobial properties.
+Apply the mixture to SK lesions.

 26. Kaffir Lime Leaves

-These natural remedies may take some time to heal seborrheic keratosis completely, but improvement can often be seen within a week or two.
+Natural remedies may require time to fully heal SK, but improvements are often visible within a week or two.

 Resources